-A foundation course for students who are interested in developing communication skills in the area of twodimensional design as it relates to digital imaging.
+This course is a foundation course for students who are interested in developing communication skills in the area of two-dimensional design as it relates to digital imaging.
 Fundamental design concepts, creative problem solving techniques, and design principles and elements will be covered.